Updated September 2020

 Bay St. Line is a popular neighborhood located in the financial district.
 Its location makes it a hot rental area popular with those who work in the financial district and on the discovery of the district’s nearby hospitals and schools.

 Ryerson University and the University of Toronto are located close by, making the place a living area of choice for a large number of faculty and students.
-Also, its close proximity with Bay Street, which is considered the center of Canada’s financial sector, makes it a prime neighborhood to invest in.
+Also, its close proximity to Bay Street, which is considered the center of Canada’s financial sector, makes it a prime neighborhood to invest in.

 Considering its location and accessibility, the average price for an entry-level condo is what you would find in most places with the same qualities; i.e., $500,000.